 In the Morning:

 I have been practicing this for a little while. and I have seen a major difference in the way my kids interact with me.
-When I am really sleep deprived I seem to bark at the kids.
-If they were out of the bed before the magical “7:15” number (wake up time).
-I would say in a not so nice way, “Is it 7:15?!?”
+When I am really sleep-deprived I seem to bark at the kids.
+If they were out of bed before the magical “7:15” number (wake-up time).
+I would say in a not-so-nice way, “Is it 7:15?!?”

-But lately, I have remembered how important it is to start and end the day in a gentle and kind way.
-Instead of being greeted with grumpiness, best I can with some major help from Jesus, I am greeting the kids with, “Good Morning Sunshine!
+But lately, I have remembered how important it is to start and end the day gently and kindly.
+Instead of being greeted with grumpiness, as best I can with some major help from Jesus, I am greeting the kids with, “Good Morning Sunshine!
 I love you!” and then maybe it is, “I am excited to see you, but I need you to go play in your room quietly until 7:15.”

-This is also a big reminder to me that my husband should certainly be greeted in a loving way, regardless of how many times the baby has been up or what time I went to bed.
+This is also a big reminder to me that my husband should certainly be greeted lovingly, regardless of how many times the baby has been up or what time I went to bed.
 Tomorrow is not promised and so today truly is a gift with those we love.

 At Night:

 I can usually give some sweetness to my kids at night.
-But on those extra long days where they are resisting bedtime, it is all I can do to not bark, “Go to bed!”
-And I certainly and still working on this, but finishing the day off with kindness is going a long way especially with my older two.
+But on those extra long days when they are resisting bedtime, it is all I can do to not bark, “Go to bed!”
+I certainly and still working on this, but finishing the day off with kindness is going a long way, especially with my older two.

-I have been tucking them in, chatting with them a bit, praying over them and giving some encouragement from how I saw Jesus working in their heart that day.
-Maybe it was them sharing a favorite toy, extending some forgiveness that was challenging to give or them confessing a sin that was bothering their conscious.
+I have been tucking them in, chatting with them a bit, praying over them, and encouraging them from how I saw Jesus working in their heart that day.
+Maybe it was them sharing a favorite toy, extending some forgiveness that was challenging to give, or confessing a sin that was bothering their conscious.

 This love is the water on the seed of the gospel in their souls.
 We all need love from one another, so let’s give it lavishly morning and night.